 Notice of Noncompliance.
-If EOEA finds that the Applicant or Sponsor is not in compliance with M.G.L. c.
-19D, St. 1994, c.
-354, 651 CMR 12.00, EOEA shall forward a notice of noncompliance to the Applicant or Sponsor.
+If EOAI finds that the Applicant or Sponsor is not in compliance with M.G.L. c.
+19D 651 CMR 12.00, EOAI shall forward a notice of noncompliance to the Applicant or Sponsor.
 The notice shall describe the noncompliance with particularity, indicate the specific portion of the law(s) or regulation(s) which have been violated, and shall include the corrective action to be taken by the Applicant or Sponsor within a time period deemed reasonable by the Secretary.
 The notice of noncompliance also shall include a description of the action that may be taken by the Secretary if the corrective action is not completed.
 The notice shall be delivered by hand or by certified mail, return receipt requested, or by first-class mail postage prepaid, and by email, within ten days after completion of the review of the Assisted Living Residence.

 Corrective Action.
-Whenever EOEA finds, upon inspection or through information in its possession, that a Residence is not in compliance with any law(s), regulation(s), governing such program, EOEA may, in its discretion, require the Residence to implement any corrective action it deems necessary, including:
+Whenever EOAI finds, upon inspection or through information in its possession, that a Residence is not in compliance with any law(s), regulation(s), governing such program, EOAI may, in its discretion, require the Residence to implement any corrective action it deems necessary, including:

 Ceasing the enrollment of new Residents;